 One of the most popular species is the African Pygmy Hedgehog, known for its small size, friendly disposition, and suitability for domestic living.
 When searching for a hedgehog for sale, this is the variety you are most likely to encounter.

-For the right person, hedgehogs can be excellent pets.
+For the right person, hedgehogs as pets are a great idea.
 However, it is essential to evaluate whether a hedgehog aligns with your lifestyle and preferences before committing.

 Pros of Keeping a Hedgehog as a Pet: